timjacksonm/Depiction-App/README.md

 <details>
   <summary>Show Images</summary>

 The below gif shows the app connected to my phone.

 On my phone I take a picture and it automatically uploads to my Firebase storage bucket including metadata 'title: , date: '.

 After refreshing the screen you see the blob file containing the base64 text file named '16183520210613'.
 The name is a combination of the time the photo was taken and the current date.

 <image src="src/assets/demoofapp.gif">

-The next couple images show me interacting with the app using my Samsung Galaxy s7 Phone.
+   <h3>The next couple images show me interacting with the app using my Samsung Galaxy s7 Phone.</h3>

-logging in with the wrong credentials returns error.
+**Logging into the app with the wrong credentials returns error.**

 <image src="src/assets/1s.jpg">

-correct credentials after error before clicking login.
+**Using correct credentials after error, before clicking login.**

 <image src="src/assets/2.jpg">

-Home screen which includes the gallery.
-To load gallery you have to click the refresh icon.
+**Home screen which includes the gallery.
+To load the gallery you have to click the refresh icon.**
 <image src="src/assets/3.jpg">

-After hitting refresh you see the images populate.
-The first image is the base64 image from the bucket.
-Doesn't display properly atm but you can see the metadata was added to the component.
+**After hitting refresh you see the images populate.
+The first image is the base64 image taken by me in the gif above.
+It doesn't display properly at the moment but you can see the metadata was added to the component.
+More about why it doesn't display properly in the summary of this Readme.**

 <image src="src/assets/4.jpg">

-Hibbing photos around my house including a poorly done flowerbed and my one eyed cat named Zander!
+**Hibbing photos around my house including a flowerbed and my one eyed cat named Zander!**

 <image src="src/assets/5.jpg">

-Camera in action!
-What the image looks like as you are about to take a photo.
+**Camera in action!
+Showcasing what the image looks like as you are about to take a photo.**

 <image src="src/assets/6.jpg">